Overview

 Basic Implementation

-The naïve approach queries the users table with all filters:
+The naive approach queries users with all filters applied at once:

 Precomputed Candidate Pools

-Offline jobs precompute the expensive filtering.
-Live requests handle the fast-changing exclusions.
+Offline batch jobs precompute the expensive filtering (location, age, gender, preferences).
+Live requests only handle the fast-changing exclusions (already swiped, already matched).

 The straightforward approach: build a pool per user.